mwhelan/mwhelan.github.io/Snow/_posts/2014-09-25-creating-test-data-with-mockaroo.md

 	    }
 	]

 The data types are the real power of Mockaroo.
-It supports 74 different types which provide a range of sample data which is used to populate the field.
+It supports 74 different types, each of which provide a range of appropriate sample data that is used to populate the field.
 You can see the list of 74 types on the [API docs page](http://www.mockaroo.com/api/docs).
 When you select the data type in the schema editor you are presented with a great dialog which makes it easy to filter and choose the appropriate data type.

 ![Choose a type](/images/mockaroo-choose-a-type.png)